Britain's FTSE dragged lower by miners and Unilever

 By Liisa Tuhkanen

-LONDON, Aug 12 (Reuters) - Britain’s top share index was dragged lower on Wednesday by Unilever and by mining companies after China’s devaluation of the yuan pulled down metals prices.
+LONDON, Aug 12 (Reuters) - Britain’s top share index was dragged lower on Wednesday by Unilever, hit by a broker downgrade, and by mining companies after China’s devaluation of the yuan pulled down metals prices.

-China, the world’s second-largest economy and biggest metals consumer, devalued its currency on Tuesday and let it weaken further on Wednesday after a run of poor economic data, raising the costs of imports.
+China, the world’s second-largest economy and biggest metals consumer, devalued its currency on Tuesday after a run of poor economic data, raising the costs of imports.

 London nickel, copper and aluminium all dropped to six-year lows on Wednesday as fears intensified that the weaker yuan would corrode demand.